Solomonejike/Solomonejike/README.md

 - 🌱 I’m currently learning Graphics Design
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Linkedin: https://www.linkedin.com/in/solomon-ejike-1537a6322?trk=contact-info
+- REGISTRATION NUMBER: 2023/HND/37425/CS
-- 😄 Pronouns:
+- LEVEL: HND1
-- ⚡ Fun fact:
+- DEPARTMENT: COMPUTER SCIENCE

 <!---
 Solomonejike/Solomonejike is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.